M66B/FairEmail/FAQ.md

 <a name="faq5"></a>
 **(5) How can I customize the message view?**

-In the advanced settings you can enable or disable:
+In the display section of the advanced settings you can enable or disable:

 * *unified inbox*: to disable the unified inbox and to list the folders selected for the unified inbox instead
 * *conversation threading*: to disable conversation threading and to show individual messages instead